New Moon (novel): Cover and title

 The cover art of New Moon was designed by Gail Doobinin and photographed by John Grant.
 Meyer has expressed on numerous occasions that she had no hand in choosing the cover, and said that she does not like it.
 She described it as "a very lovely ruffled tulip that means nothing at all".
+It could also mean love and loss with the red representing blood but keeping the innocence of the title to look fluffy and nice.
 Originally, Meyer suggested a clock image for the cover as she saw "time" as one of the most important themes of the novel.
 However, the artwork team that designed the cover chose the image of a tulip losing one of its petals, aiming to represent Bella losing a drop of blood.

 When Meyer finished writing the book, she wanted a title that referred to a time of day to match Twilight.
-As it reflected the mood of the sequel, she titled the novel New Moon, "the darkest kind of night, a night with no moon", to refer to the darkest period of Bella's life.
+As it reflected the mood of the sequel, she titled the novel New Moon, "the darkest kind of night, a night with no moon", to refer to the darkest period of Bella's life it being the next cycle in her life of change just like the lunar phases in the moon.

 Publication and reception

 Sales

-New Moon was published by Little, Brown in the USA on September 6, 2006 with an initial print run of 100,000 copies.
+New Moon was published by Little, Brown in the USA on September 6, 2006, with an initial print run of 100,000 copies.
 Demand for the book was so high that advance reading copies were being sold on eBay for as high as $380.
 New Moon immediately rose to the #1 position on the New York Times Best Seller list for Children's Chapter Books in its second week on the list, displacing popular children's authors such as Christopher Paolini and Markus Zusak, and remained in that spot for eleven weeks.
 It spent over 47 weeks in total on the list.
 New Moon also remained on the USA Today Best Seller list for over 150 weeks after entering the list two weeks after its release, later peaking at #1.
 USA Today ranked it at #29 on its 2007 top-selling books list.

 By 2008, Publishers Weekly reported that New Moon had sold 1.5 million copies throughout the U.S. In October 2008, the book was ranked #37 on USA Today's "Bestselling Books of Last 15 Years".
 According to USA Today, the book was also the second biggest-selling book of 2008 behind its prequel, Twilight, and the biggest-selling of 2009, giving the saga the top four positions on the list for two consecutive years.
 It was also ranked at #27 on the list of biggest-selling books of 2010.